Bavar-373: History

 The Iranian defense ministry is due to equip the country's Armed Forces with a new long-range air-defence system by 21 March 2013, a senior Iranian military official announced on Saturday August 25, 2012.
 On 3 September 2012, Farzad Esmaili said that the development of the system was now 30 percent complete.
 On 1 January 2013, the same commander announced that the sub-systems of the homemade air-defense system are being tested in laboratory.

 Esmaili updated his estimate in February 2014 and said the system would be ready by the end of 2015.

-On 21 August 2016 Iran revealed components of Bavar-373.
+On 21 August 2016, Iran revealed components of Bavar-373.
 According to Janes international: "Bavar-373 displayed on 21 August is clearly a unique Iranian system that appears to reflect extensive investment in its ability to develop phased array radars".
-The system shows vertical, rectangular launch canister with details suggesting a hot launch system, unlike cold launch used in system such as S-300.

 On 16 August 2019, the Iranian MOD said the Bavar 373 was ready to be delivered to the Iranian armed forces.
-On August 22, 2019, Iran unveiled the Bavar-373 during a ceremony in the presence of President Hassan Rouhani, Defense Minister Brigadier General Amir Hatami and other senior military officials.
-According to the Iranian defence chief, the Bavar-373 "can detect targets or planes at more than 300 km, lock it at about 250 km, and destroy it at 200 km".
-Iran has for the first time employed its homegrown missile defense system ‘Bavar-373’ in a joint air defense exercise, codenamed ‘Guardians of Velayat Sky-99’, in late October 2020.

 In April 2022, reports surfaced which claimed that Iran had transferred a Bavar-373 system to Russia for use in the Russian invasion of Ukraine.
 Iran Foreign Minister Amir Abdolhainnan refuted allegations of arms transfers to Russia in a call with Ukraine Foreign Minister Dmytro Kuleba.